ralna/GALAHAD/doc/C/rst-dir/cro_functions.rst

 		-
 		  is a struct containing output information (see :ref:`cro_inform_type <doxid-structcro__inform__type>`).
 The component .status gives the exit status from the package.
 Possible values are:

-		  * 0. The crossover was succesful.
+		  * 0. The crossover was successful.

 		  * -1.
 An allocation error occurred.
 A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.